genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ## Backwards joins

-As we have seen, each query to a data server creates what is effectively an open connection between each requesting user and the data server.
+Each query in a data server creates what is effectively an open connection between each requesting user and the data server.
 After the initial send of all the data, the data server only sends modifications, deletes and inserts in real time.

 By default, the primary table and all joined tables and views with a backward join flag are monitored.
 Any changes to these are sent automatically.

-Queries that do not have **backwardsJoins = false** will use any backwards joins in any view included in the query.
+Queries that do not have `backwardsJoins = false` will use any backwards joins in any view included in the query.
 The monitoring of these backward joins can come at a cost, as it can cause significant extra processing.
 Do not use backwards joins unless there is a need for the data in question to be updated in real time.
 Counterparty data, if changed, can wait until overnight, for example.
 The rule of thumb is that you should only use backwards joins where the underlying data is being updated intraday.

 ## Where clauses

-These are server-side criteria.
-If you include a **where** clause, the request is only processed if the criteria specified in the clause are met.
-For example, If you have an application that deals with derivatives that have parent and child trades, you can use a **where** clause to confine the query only to parent trades.
+If you include a `where` clause in a query, the request is only processed if the criteria specified in the clause are met.
+For example, If you have an application that deals with derivatives that have parent and child trades, you can use a `where` clause to confine the query to parent trades only.

 Also, you can use these clauses to focus on a specific set of fields or a single field.
-You can then use Java syntax, such as **contains**, or string/numeric operations.
+You can then use Java syntax, such as `contains`*, or string/numeric operations.

-Finally, note that **where** clauses can also be used for permissioning.
+Finally, note that `where` clauses can also be used for permissioning.
 If you want only users with a specific ID to have access to this data, you could permission them here.

-In the example below, we have a data server query based on the existing ENHANCED_TRADE_VIEW, which filters trades so that only those whose value is larger than 1 million are permissioned.
+In the example below, we have a data server query based on the existing `ENHANCED_TRADE_VIEW`, which filters trades so that only those whose value is larger than 1 million are permissioned.

 ```kotlin
 dataServer {